harrysun26/fedeconseries/README.md

 MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 <!-- badges: end -->

-The goal of fedeconseries is to obtain US federal reserve economic data.
+The goal of fedeconseries is to obtain US federal reserve(St. Louis Fed) economic data.
 Reserach use only.

 ## Installation

-You can install the released version of fedeconseries from github with:
+You can install the released version of fedeconseries from CRAN/github
+with:

 ``` r
 #Ordinary: install.packages("fedeconseries") OR(if CRAN not working:)